fastify/fastify/docs/Validation-and-Serialization.md

 const mySchema = fastify.getSchema('schemaId')
 ```

-As usual, also this function `getSchemas` is encapsulated and returns the shared schemas available in the selected scope:
+As usual, the function `getSchemas` is encapsulated and returns the shared schemas available in the selected scope:

 ```js
 fastify.addSchema({ $id: 'one', my: 'hello' })